Enamel Pins 101: Hard or Soft Enamel

-As you can see in these soft enamel pins, the enamel sits lower than the outlines, making the pin very textured and dimensional.
+Meanwhile, as you can see in these soft enamel pins below, the enamel sits lower than the outlines, making the pin very textured and dimensional.

 With hard enamel pins, the whole thing is sanded down flat, so that the enamel and metal are flush.
 You can read more about the differing manufacturing process here.

 Which One is Better for My Pin?